timothyshull/programming_notes/c++/the_c++_programming_lang_advice.md

 4. Use standard-library facilities as a model for flexible, widely usable software
 5. The standard-library facilities are defined in namespace std and found in standard-library headers
 6. A C standard-library header X.h is presented as a C++ standard-library header in <cX>
-7. Do not try to use a standard-library facility without #includeing its header
+7. Do not try to use a standard-library facility without #include-ing its header
 8. To use a range-for on a built-in array, #include<iterator>
 9. Prefer exception-based error handling over return-code-based error handling
 10. Always catch exception& (for standard-library and language support exceptions) and ... (for unexpected exceptions)